-Straight from biblical times, drawn on the old temple walls of Egypt, frankincense is a 5000-old year favorite in natural remedies.
-And it’s not just about its earthy wood smell.
+Straight from biblical times, drawn on the old temple walls of Egypt, frankincense is a 5000-year old favorite in natural remedies.
+And that’s not just because of its earthy wooden smell.
+It is believed that Egyptian queens would burn frankincense resin to cleanse the air from impurities and germs.
+Early Africans would chew on frankincense for oral health.

 Frankincense is a resin derived from the tree “Boswellia carterii,” found in Somalia.
-Known as “dhoopan” in Ayurveda, frankincense has been used for centuries.
-It helps to calm vata and pitta doshas by releasing anxiety and nervousness.
+Known as “dhoopan” in Ayurveda, frankincense has been used for centuries to calm vata and pitta doshas by releasing anxiety and nervousness.
 It is also been to known to give your mood a boost by clearing out excess kapha.
 But there’s more to it.

 Thanks to immense research, the use of frankincense oil has gained momentum.
 Here is why you need to add the essential oil in your medicine cabinet.